 Individuals with rosacea may also experience dilated blood vessels under the skin (vascular rosacea) and develop papules and pustules (inflammatory rosacea).

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, rosacea affects around 14 million people in the United States.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, rosacea affects around

 The disease is most common among adults between the ages of 30 and 60 years, and women are most affected, particularly during menopause.